cormacj/rodos-disassembly/rodos-219/README.md

 This is a work in progress disassembly of RODOS v2.19.
 As of now this does compile to a binary exact copy of the official V2.19 rom.

+**Some Thoughts**
+This ROM is filled with very hacky code.
+It patches a lot of the BIOS calls, creates indirect calls, etc. It's not always easy to figure out whats going on.

 This is not relocatable as yet.
 Any code that causes a shift (eg adding a NOP after RSX definitions) causes the ROM to fail upload load.